Connect With Us

 Negotiate with Lenders

 Negotiating with lenders can impact your interest rate, fees, and overall cost.
-Many are willing to adjust origination fees or offer better terms—especially if you present competitive quotes.
+Many are disposed to adjust origination fees or offer better terms - especially if you present competitive quotes.

-A strong credit profile enhances your leverage.
-Be prepared, be informed, and don’t hesitate to ask for better terms.
+A strong credit profile improves your leverage.
+Be prepared, be informed, and don't hesitate to ask for better terms.
 Your mortgage lender may have more flexibility than you think.

 Ask about lender credits, waived underwriting fees, or reduced application costs.
-Some lenders use “lender-paid PMI,” where they increase your rate slightly to eliminate monthly insurance—this might suit you if you prefer predictable payments and plan to refinance in a few years.
+Some lenders use "lender-paid PMI," where they increase your rate slightly to eliminate monthly insurance - this might suit you if you prefer predictable payments and plan to refinance in a few years.
+For a complete list of planning tools, visit our mortgage calculators hub.

 Frequently Asked Questions About Conventional Loan Interest Rates